🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Prepare and Submit CBCG Application

-Compile the full CBCG license application package: entity documentation, ownership structure, management CVs and background checks, business plan, financial projections, AML framework, IT security policies, and required capital evidence.
+Compile the full CBCG licence application package: entity documentation, ownership structure, management CVs and background checks, business plan, financial projections, AML framework, IT security policies, and required capital evidence.
 Submit to the CBCG digital assets department.

 3–5 weeks